UAE Guide: How to Generate Invoices under VAT Law in Abu Dhabi and Dubai?

 Content of Simple VAT Invoice in Dubai, Abu Dhabi, Sharjah, UAE:

 - The word “TAX INVOICE” at a prominent place.

 - Details of supplier.(Name, address, TRN)

 - Total amount payable and total vat chargeable.

-In addition to the content of a simple VAT invoice, detailed invoice must also include the following:
+In addition to the content of a simple VAT invoice in Dubai, UAE, detailed invoice must also include the following: